GSA/centers-of-excellence/communities/AITraining.md

 ### Acquisition Track
 In partnership with George Washington University Law School, these sessions cover the fundamentals of AI procurement to understanding risk management and ethics in AI acquisition.

+#### To Register: You must individually register for each session you wish you attend with the links below.

 [**Buying AI: Government Contracts 101**](https://gsa.zoomgov.com/webinar/register/WN_5E3L-vgxTv2HQZ7hLtX0JQ#/registration) | Tuesday, December 10, 2024, 11 am-12pm EST | A foundational overview of basic federal procurement policies and requirements as they relate to AI, so that attendees have a better understanding of the goals and constraints of U.S. federal acquisition.
 [**How Does AI Benefit the Federal Government?**](https://gsa.zoomgov.com/webinar/register/WN_0W-UG0HFRciZ_bK42lATAA#/registration) | Tuesday, December 10, 2024, 12:30-1:30 pm EST | Customer needs and satisfaction are a foundational underpinning of the U.S. procurement system.
 This session will discuss the ways in which AI may benefit "the business" of the U.S. federal government.
 [**Risk Management & Ethics**](https://gsa.zoomgov.com/webinar/register/WN_gae5Y6RHR1uWAYEu3QsDwQ#/registration) | Tuesday, December 10, 2024, 2-3 pm EST | An overview of the ethical considerations and risk mitigation measures essential to responsible AI acquisition.